OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 #### Specify a support page

-The manifest the generator creates contains a placeholder value for the `SupportUrl` element that's not a valid URL.
+The manifest that the generator creates contains a placeholder value for the `SupportUrl` element that's not a valid URL.
 To prevent the file from failing validation, complete the following steps:

 1. In the root directory of the project, create a new file named **support.html** and add the following markup.